BootstrapCMS/CMS/README.md

 1. Choose your poison - I'd recommend [IronMQ](http://www.iron.io/mq).
 2. Enter your queuing server details into `app/config/queue.php`.
 3. You can also set a separate mail queue in `app/config/mail.php`.
+4. For IronMQ, the queue subscription path is `/queue/receive`.
+5. You can find out more about queuing by heading over to the [Laravel Docs](http://laravel.com/docs/queues).

 ## Getting Caching Working